 A previous storage list is detected.
 Would you like to scan the subsystem to update the information?
 (Subsystem names will revert to default settings.)

-If you click Yes, the software will automatically add entries for the new subsystems and restore default subsystem information for the existing entries.
+If you click Yes, the software automatically adds entries for the new subsystems and restores default subsystem information for the existing entries.